 What was the most common structure, but has lost popularity to the Cost Plus system is the tiered pricing model that generally establishes from 3 to 6 different price points for transactions to be charged.
 The tier that the cards qualify for can vary for a number of reasons; the type of card used by the customer, how the payment was accepted by the merchant and when the transaction batched out.
 This complex, confusing and often costly pricing structure has fallen out of favor is generally not a recommended pricing structure to use when it can be avoided.

 Looking at a credit card processing statement or a fee schedule from the initial merchant agreement, merchants will notice the other fees and costs associated with the merchant account that widely go unnoticed, but can become costly.
-The usually types of fees associated with tobacco merchant accounts that are billed to a merchant include transactions fees, compliance fees, monthly account maintenance fees, chargeback fees and possible set up fees during the initial month of service.
+The usual types of fees associated with tobacco merchant accounts that are billed to a merchant include transactions fees, compliance fees, monthly account maintenance fees, chargeback fees, and possible set up fees during the initial month of service.

 Nearly every merchant account, beside some flat fee programs, charge fees on every authorization, refund and payment gateway transaction sent through to the merchant account.
 Monthly account maintenance fees and now compliance fees are regular costs that most merchants are charged while chargeback and retrieval fees are billed on a per occurrence basis when the merchant experiences any of those events.
-Some merchant accounts, including tobacco merchant accounts from a high risk payment processor, might charge one time fees for the account underwriting and set up of the new services.
+Some merchant accounts, including tobacco merchant accounts from a high-risk payment processor, might charge one time fees for the account underwriting and set up of the new services.

 Are Tobacco Merchant Accounts Compliant?